tftcg/faq/README.md

 <a name='glossary'></a>

-TODO: Focus, Battle card, Character card, Combiner/Combine, Battlemaster, Weaponizer, Trait, Melee, Ranged, Specialist, Stealth, Brave.
+TODO: Battle card, Character card, Combiner/Combine, Battlemaster, Weaponizer, Trait, Melee, Ranged, Specialist.

 ## Transformers TCG Glossary

 ### Battlefield

 The game area in which the characters in play are placed.

-### Bold [x]

-Flip [x] more battle cards when attacking.

 ### Black Pip